taketwo/vim-ros/README.md

-This plugin activates itself for files that belong to some ROS package.
+This plugin activates itself for files that belong to some ROS1 package.

 Features
 ========